Skip to main content

 It’s true that HVAC systems typically last for many years.
 Eventually, for most homeowners, the day will arrive when it’s time to start researching about prices for heat pumps and labor costs to install them.
 And when that time comes, there are typically a number of new technologies and overall quality and performance improvements available.
 Some of those newer technologies, naturally, can affect pricing, especially with higher end systems that have changed the way HVAC dealers in northern climates approach selling heat pump systems.

-We do not list prices on this website due to the wide variety of factors that influence how much heat pumps cost.
+We do not list prices on this website due to the wide variety of factors that influence how much a heat pump costs.
 Typically, the exact cost of a heat pump installation or replacement is determined by the local HVAC dealer.
 The final price fluctuates based on a number of factors, including the local market, condition of the home and area climate.
 It also depends upon the type of system.
 Carrier® heat pumps, for example, offer a variety of energy efficiency ratings such as SEER2* and HSPF2**, various types of comfort-enhancing technologies and even sound ratings.
-Installed costs might range from anywhere between $3,000 to $15,000 or more.
+Learn more about heat pump efficiency ratings.
+Installed costs might range from anywhere between $6,000 to $25,000 or more.

 That’s quite a range!
 The good news is there are a number of ways to make heat pump installation costs more manageable.
 These include promotional rebates available during select times of year as well as utility company rebates, financing options through your dealer, lease-to-own options and/or tax credits.
 To find out more, check out our dedicated rebate and HVAC financing web pages.

-Due to the wide range of factors involved, determining the average cost to replace a heat pump is best done by contacting a reputable HVAC contractor in your area.
+Due to the wide range of factors involved, determining the average heat pump installation cost is best done by contacting a reputable HVAC contractor in your area.
 Also, to be clear, commercial HVAC systems are often larger and more expensive than residential heat pump systems.
 The pricing and determining factors discussed in this article are geared toward residential heating and cooling systems for a typical single-family U.S. home installed using a qualified, professional, heating and cooling dealer.
 Some of the factors that can influence the cost of a heat pump include

 • Size/type of your home